 The never-ending task of clearing clutter and organizing the things in your home or office may not be a spring cleaning project you look forward to.
 But, letting things pile up could lead to more than just not having a clear space from which to live or work: it can actually cause injuries and emergency hazards.

 - Start in small increments.
-To clear the clutter your home or office, it's best to start with closets or other storage areas first.
-Once you've freed up space in those areas for storage, you can then clear rooms, corners and other open spaces and put leftover items in your now spacious closets.
+To clear the clutter your home or office, it’s best to start your spring cleaning checklist with closets or other storage areas first.
+Once you’ve freed up space in those areas for storage, you can then clear rooms, corners and other open spaces and put leftover items in your now spacious closets.
 It is better to have items in your closets than in trafficked areas.

-- Clear clutter in the kitchen.
+- Clearing clutter in the kitchen.
 The kitchen is probably the most common place where fires start.
 Your kitchen should always be clear of clutter.
 And, you should make sure you never have flammable objects near the oven and stove area, such as billing statements, grocery lists and other paper items, as well as dish rags, sponges or other flammable kitchen items.

 - Trash junk mail.
 Some of us have an area in our home or office where junk mail and other unnecessary papers seem to pile up.
 To avoid the collection of clutter, and the potential of a fire hazard, discard of unwanted mail as soon as you get it.
 Don’t let it pile up.
 If you receive a lot of bills and bank statements in the mail, consider paying bills and reviewing statements online only.